Readings in Australian History

 Introduction to the Course

 The readings before you have been produced by Jim Poulter over several years.
-During this time Jim has tutored U3A classes in Australian History and given innumerable talks to schools and community groups.
-His aim has always been to enable ordinary Australians to better share and take pride in our rich Australian Aboriginal history and heritage.
+During this time Jim has tutored U3A classes in Aboriginal Studies and continues to give innumerable talks to schools and community groups.

 A retired Social Worker, Jim’s close knowledge of our rich Aboriginal history and heritage does not come from abstract academic study, it comes from his own and his family’s lived experience.

 Jim has therefore been privy to the oral history both of his own family and Aboriginal families.
-He has known and worked with many iconic Aboriginal Elders and tribal people who have trusted him with their knowledge.
-Many of his thirty books and articles on our Australian Aboriginal history and heritage, have been in collaboration with or the endorsement of Aboriginal Elders.
+He has known, worked with, and been On Country with many iconic Aboriginal Elders and tribal people, who have trusted him with their knowledge.